-image 30: Display after one/three-point alignment and fine adjustment.
+image 32: Display after one/three-point alignment and fine adjustment.
 The scanbody is shown in green.
 The analog is shown in red.

 IMPLANT SETTING DESCRIPTION Grow analog (mm) Increases the diameter of the analog.
 Values < 0 reduce the diameter.
 This value represents a correction value for 3D printing and must be tried out.
 (For the Anycubic Photon, this value is 0.05mm).
 Wrap analog (mm) Adjusts the distance of the wrap around the analog.
 By default, it is set to 1 mm.
 It represents a protective area that wraps around the analog.
 This means that no guides are cut off when adding gingival masks, for example.
-Hole to bottom ∅ (mm) The hole down can be inserted to verify a properly analog seat and to allow air displacement during 3D printing.
+Hole to bottom Ø (mm) The hole down can be inserted to verify a properly analog seat and to allow air displacement during 3D printing.
 Rotate (°) This function rotates the analog.
-If we have an analog with a certain symmetry, then clicking on the arrows will rotate it according to the symmetry. table 10: Description of the implant settings.
+If we have an analog with a certain symmetry, then clicking on the arrows will rotate it according to the symmetry. table 10.
+Description of the implant settings table 10: Description of the implant settings.